Wartem/flask-vite-systemd-generator/README.md

 - Automatic restart on failure

-Remove the commented out lines to add resource limits:
+Uncomment the lines above to add resource limits:
 - CPU usage capped at 50%
 - Memory limited to 256MB
 - Process priority set to nice 10